RoxvilleRooster/easy-chair/_drafts/VTT_considerations.md

 ---
-title: Savage Worlds on Roll20 VTT
+#title: Savage Worlds on Roll20 VTT
 layout: page
 permalink: /sawo_vtt/
 ---

+## Savage Worlds on Roll20 VTT

-## Short VTT sessions and benny refresh
+### Short VTT sessions and benny refresh

 Our VTT sessions typically last 2 to 2.5 hours whereas a conventional physical tabletop session tends to run 4 to 5 hours (SWADE p 194).
 In this campaign, it takes 2 VTT sessions to equal 1 *game session* in SWADE.
 As a result, bennies refresh on VTT sessions with odd numbers.